SeriousOldMan/Simulator-Controller/Docs/Rule Engine.md

 	{Any: [?Lap], {None: [?Fuel.Amount.Target]}} =>
 			(Prove: updateFuelTarget(?Lap))

-In this case, the condition first checks whether **Lap** fact has been changed in the knowledge base, which happens aall the time, when the driver crosses the start/finish line.
+In this case, the condition first checks whether **Lap** fact has been changed in the knowledge base, which happens every time, when the driver crosses the start/finish line.
 Alternativly, the condition is also met, if there is no fact named **Fuel.Amount.Target** known in the knowledgebase.
 The only action fired by this production rule is to *call* the backward chaining engine to compute and update the fuel target.
 This is achieved by the action "(Prove: updateFuelTarget(?Lap))".

 The *updateFuelTarget* reduction rule actually consists of two rules.
 The first rule looks at the average consumption, the fuel capacity of the car, the number of remaining laps in the session, and so on, to decide whether refueling is necessary.
 If this is the case (checked by "?neededFuel > ?remainingFuel") the fact **Fuel.Amount.Target** is created in the knowledge base with the calculated refuel amount as value.
 The second rule is called, when the first does not succceed, which is the case, if the remaining fuel is enough for the remaining session, or if no average consumption is known, and so on.
 The fact **Fuel.Amount.Target** is removed from the knowledge base, thereby indicating that refueling is not necessary or not possible at the moment.